contao/docs/docs/dev/reference/events.md

 ## `contao.preview_url_create`

-This event is triggered when a preview URL for the front end within the back end.
+This event is triggered when a preview URL for the front end within the back end is created.
 The event provides the set ID, key and query and allows you to set or override the query parameter.

 <table>
 <tr><th>Name</th><td><code>contao.preview_url_create</code></td></tr>